 The Where Used tab indicates where the meter has been referenced on a Location, Asset, Preventive Maintenance, Item, or Condition Monitoring record.
 A meter on an Item or Tool is most often used for measuring fluid consumption.
 There is an action for viewing the meter groups where the meter has been referenced.

 There is no status field for a Meter and Meters are added at the System level in Maximo.

 A Meter Group as the name implies is a set of meters that are used together.
 When a meter group is applied to an asset or location the meters in the meter group are copied over to become asset meters or location meters.
 The Sequence field is used to sort the meters in the meter group.
 All three meter types can exist in a meter group.

-One advantage of using a meter group is that a new meter can be added to the meter group, and you can choose whether it should also be added to all assets and locations that reference this meter group.
-The checkbox ‘Apply This Meter Where Group Is Used?’ is defaulted from the ‘Apply New Meters Where Group Is Used?’ checkbox that is in the header of the meter group, the checkbox on the new meter can be modified until you save the meter to the meter group, it is then read-only.
+One advantage of using a meter group is that a new meter can be added to the meter group, and you can choose whether it should also be added to all assets and A physical place where assets exist and where work can be performed.
+More that reference this meter group.
+The field ‘Apply This Meter Where Group Is Used?’ is defaulted from the ‘Apply New Meters Where Group Is Used?’ field that is in the header of the meter group, the field on the new meter can be modified until you save the meter to the meter group, it is then read-only.

 For CONTINUOUS type meters you need to setup the meter.
 You should add the value at which the meter will rollover back to zero.
 You need to decide on the Average Calculation Method which has options for ALL – all readings are considered, STATIC – you need to enter a value in the Static Average field, or SLIDING-DAYS or SLIDING-READINGS and for both you will need to enter the Sliding Window Size.